-Prepare for internationally focused positions in the U.S. or abroad with our practical, interdisciplinary and interactive Master's degree in Global Studies and International Relations.
+Prepare for internationally focused positions in the U.S. or abroad with our practical, interdisciplinary and interactive Master of Science in Global Studies and International Relations.

 What You'll Learn